 There’s no best set of credit card perks for everyone.
 It’s important that you take stock of how you use your credit card to know what you need the most.

 For example, if you don’t travel often, you likely don’t need a card with a lot of travel perks.
-But if you travel overseas frequently, you may want a card that offers perks like medical evacuation and travel accident insurance.
+But if you travel overseas frequently, you may want a card that offers perks like discounts on holidays, cabin upgrades and lounge access.

 Also, keep in mind that some of the travel credit cards that offer these perks charge annual fees.
 So make sure that the value you’re getting from a card’s perks isn’t outweighed by its fees.